Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Introduction

 \gap

-First, the statistical consistency results of the SAA problems in \cite{ermoliev2013sample,hu2020sample,dentcheva2017statistical} on compound/conditional/nested stochastic programs pertain to the convergence of the globally {optimal} solutions and objective values.
+First, the statistical consistency results of the SAA problems in \cite{ermoliev2013sample,dentcheva2017statistical,hu2020sample} on compound/conditional/nested stochastic programs pertain to the convergence of the globally {optimal} solutions and objective values.
 In particular, the non-asymptotic convergence properties of the SAA estimator is analyzed in \cite{ermoliev2013sample} using the Rademacher average of the underlying random functions.
-Another work \cite{hu2020sample} focuses on a more general setting, refered as the conditional SP, which has a two-level nested expectation objective function with the inner conditional expectation.
+Another work \cite{hu2020sample} focuses on a more general setting, refered as the conditional SP, which has a two-layer nested expectation objective function with the inner conditional expectation.
 It analyzes the sample complexity of the SAA under a variety of structural assumptions, such as Lipschitz continuity and error bound conditions.
-With the presence of nonconvexity and nonsmoothness in problem \eqref{eq:compound_composite_SP}, such optimal solutions and values may not be possible to compute.
+However, with the presence of nonconvexity and nonsmoothness in problem \eqref{eq:compound_composite_SP}, one may not be able to compute such optimal solutions and values.
+Instead, one may be interested in the statistical consistency of computable stationary points.
 When the functions $\psi$ and $\varphi$ in \eqref{eq:compound_composite_SP} are absent, the consistency of the (Clarke) stationary points of the SAA is established in \cite{shapiro2007uniform} under the Clarke regularity of the objective function.
 Asymptotic behavior of the directional stationary solutions of the SAA scheme arising from structured statistical estimation problems is also analyzed in a recent work \cite{qi2019statistical} without the Clarke regularity of the underlying objective function.
 For the compound nonsmooth and nonconvex SP \eqref{eq:compound_composite_SP} that does not fall into the aforementioned frameworks, an open question on the consistency of stationary points is saved for future study.

 \gap